Skip to content

 Law and Change

-Artificial Intelligence (AI) is touted as the remedy for many of the economic, social, political and cultural contentions in an epoch where social demographics are unbalance, economic growth is slowing, labour markets are fragile, and global trade is wracked with protectionism.
+Artificial Intelligence (AI) is touted as the remedy for many of the economic, social, political and cultural contentions in an epoch where social demographics are unbalanced, economic growth is slowing, labour markets are fragile, and global trade is wracked with protectionism.
+The 'Law and Change' series brings together experts from the fields of law, technology, and ethics, and offers a vibrant opportunity to stimulate debate about recent challenges, and the nature and direction of change from global perspectives.

 -